AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Reinsurance companies function similarly to traditional insurance companies, but instead of selling policies to individuals or businesses directly, they sell insurance policies to other insurance companies.

-To put it simply, the first insurance company (the cedent) transfers risk to the reinsurance company, meaning they cede financial responsibility.
-It works as a reimbursement system that protects insurers from very high claims once they pass a certain dollar amount.
-However, if a liability happens, the original insurance company may provide some of the payouts.
+The first insurance company (the cedent) transfers risk to the reinsurance company.
+This means it passes (or cedes) financial responsibility onto the reinsurance company.
+Reinsurance works as a reimbursement system that protects insurers from very high claims once they pass a certain dollar amount.
+That said, the original insurance company may still provide some of the payouts.

 In exchange for taking on this risk, the reinsurance company collects a portion of the premiums that the original insurance company collects from its policyholders.
 The reinsurer can then invest those premiums in stocks, bonds, or real estate, and take any gains these investments yield as profit.